 PETITION TO BAN FIREWORKS

-The South County Fire Board of Commissioners is preparing to petition the Snohomish County Council to ban the sale and use of consumer fireworks within our unincorporated service area.
+On June 13, 2019, the South County Fire Board of Commissioners filed a No Firework Area Petition with the Snohomish County Council seeking a ban on the sale and use of consumer fireworks within our unincorporated service area.

 Each year, Snohomish County fire and law enforcement agencies receive more than 650 firework-related calls in July.
 Fires started by fireworks have caused more than $3.4 million in damage and have displaced 15 households in unincorporated south Snohomish County since 2005.